kilimanjjjaro/wrkload-api/README.md

 ## License

-This project is licensed under the **MIT license**.
-Feel free to edit and distribute this template as you like.
+This project is licensed under the **GPL-3.0 license**, see the [LICENSE](./LICENSE) file in the project root for the full license text.